 The device runs on Android 10 and sports a Snapdragon CPU which allows for seamless multitasking.
 Additionally, this CPU is compatible with different types of enterprise software.

 More importantly, the RS60 features military-grade protection (MIL-STD-810).
-The device can withstand extreme temperature, shocks, and drops onto hard surfaces.
+The device can withstand extreme temperatures, shocks, and drops onto hard surfaces.
 Plus, it can be submerged without any damage, and it’s impervious to chemicals.

 The RS60 also provides great connectivity, and it’s Wi-Fi, LTE, NFC, and Bluetooth compatible.
 It features a 13-megapixel back camera and a 5-megapixel camera on the front.
 These work great if you need to take quick photos and videos on the go or video chat with other team members.